ptone/harvard-view-tools/README.md

 I heard good things about http://cs109.org/ and have started going through it.

 However, I'm a big fan of watching videos at > 1X speed, and the built in viewer tools did not allow this.
+In fact, the first lecture had enough intro material, and was slow enough at 1X - these tools were mostly written during that first lecture.

 However the syncronized slide viewer is kind of nice.